 Water level is best measured with automated data logging pressure transducers (Roegner et al. 2008).
 To continuously monitor stage in the inflow basins and ponds, pressure transducers will be installed along the walls of the station to be non-obtrusive and allow access to plug a computer into the data loggers to download the data.
 A staff gage will also be placed in each area to allow visual reading of the stage.
 Saline and river flow and pond inflow will be computed based on stage relationships.
 At project startup, the river weir and the saline weir for both the east and west ponds will be calibrated.
 That is, equations will be developed to relate the upstream stage with the flow over the weir.
-These four equations will be used to estimate the flow over the saline weir and river for both ponds.
-The river equations will be used with the stage in the river inflow basin and the saline weir associated with the saline inflow basin stage.
+These four equations will be used with the stage in the river inflow basin and the saline weir associated with the saline inflow basin stage.
 The sum of the east and west river weir flows will equal the total river diversion, and the same for the saline side.
 These two flows can also be checked against the energy use at the pumps to arrive at another estimate of the total inflow.